CodelyTV/reactjs-redux-sagas-firebase-memes-app/lessons/unit-9/README.md

 - It is a NoSQL database
 - Data is stores in JSON
 - Firebase synchronize content between database and clients in realtime through websockets.
 - You need to know how your clients will access your data and structure accordingly.
-This means
 - You need to define security rules to define who can read/write within the properties tree.

 ### Working with RealTime Database